 Rough Sleeping Commissioning Framework

-The Rough Sleeping Commissioning Framework is a framework against which the Mayor will continue to take forward the commissioning responsibilities for rough sleeping devolved to him from central government.
-The document outlines the commisioning priorities and is underpinned by the new services, ensuring that they contribute fully to achieving and sustaining the goal of ending rough sleeping.
+The Framework outlines the commissioning priorities and is supported by the new services, ensuring that they contribute fully to achieving and sustaining the goal of ending rough sleeping.

-The Commissioning Framework has been informed by a detailed assessment of London's rough sleeping needs, an informal consultation with key partners and services users, and provides an update ot the 20011-15 Rough Sleeping commissioning Framework.
+The Commissioning Framework has been informed by a detailed assessment of London's rough sleeping needs and an informal consultation with key partners and services users.

 To work with boroughs and partners: